mikljacq/timezone_finder/README.md

 ## Limitations

-The limitations are the same as per the [Timezone Boundary Builder][timezone_boundary_builder] project.
+The limitations are the same as the [Timezone Boundary Builder][timezone_boundary_builder] project.

 ## Performances

-As there is a huge amount of polygons to parse and as the current version does not use a spatial-aware database, it takes between 3 and 5 seconds to find the time zone name.
+The size of the database is about 150 Mo and as there is a huge amount of polygons to parse and as the current version does not use a spatial-aware database, it takes between 3 and 5 seconds to find the time zone name.

+At the very first call, it might take more time because the database needs to be decompressed.

 ## Usage